Towards Fast Safe Online Reinforcement Learning via Policy Finetuning: O2O Safe RL with Value Pre-Alignment

 \subsection{Pre-Finetune Phase}

-\emph{Challenge I: Erroneous Q-estimations resulted from objective mismatch and offline cost sparsity.~} By learning from a fixed dataset without online environment interactions, offline safe RL typically suffers from large extrapolation errors for OOD actions beyond the support of the dataset.
+\emph{Challenge I: Erroneous Q-estimations resulting from objective mismatch and offline cost sparsity.~} By learning from a fixed dataset only, offline safe RL typically suffers from large extrapolation errors for OOD actions beyond the support of the dataset.
 A general principle to handle this is to penalize the reward/cost estimations for the OOD actions in such a way that risky explorations outside the dataset are discouraged.
-Particularly, the optimization of Q-functions in offline safe RL can be captured as follows: { } Here \( \psi \cdot \mathcal{P}(s, a_{OOD}) \) and $\psi_c \cdot \mathcal{P}_c(s,a_{OOD})$ are the penalty terms.
-For instance, penalties are introduced in VOCE \citep{guan2024voce} so as to minimize the expected reward Q-values and maximize the expected cost Q-values for OOD actions.
-CPQ \citep{xu2022constraints} increases the perceived cost of OOD actions during Q-function and policy updates, while keeping cost below the threshold.
+The Q-functions can be optimized as follows: { {

-In contrast, the optimization of Q-functions in online safe RL is standard without any penalty terms: { }
+} Here $\pi_{\text{eval}}$ denotes policy under evaluation. }\( \psi \cdot \mathcal{P}(s, a_{OOD}) \) and $\psi_c \cdot \mathcal{P}_c(s,a_{OOD})$ are the penalty terms.
+For instance, penalties are introduced in VOCE \citep{guan2024voce} to minimize the reward Q-values and maximize the cost Q-values for OOD actions.
+CPQ \citep{xu2022constraints} increases the perceived cost of OOD actions during Q-function and policy updates.
+In contrast, the optimization of Q-functions in online safe RL is standard without any penalty terms, i.e, \( \psi =0\) in Eq.~\ref{eq:Q_mismatch} and Eq.~\ref{eq:Qc_mismatch}.

 Obviously, Offline and online safe RL have distinct objectives for Q-functions, meaning pretrained Q-functions may not accurately estimate values for state-action pairs encountered during online interactions.
-As a result, offline policies tend to act overly conservatively, exploring only low-cost regions during online finetuning.
-However, effective online learning requires identifying state-action pairs with both high rewards and low costs, which necessitates exploring areas with potentially higher costs.
-This objective mismatch is even more pronounced in O2O safe RL due to the additional Q-function for cost estimation.
-The sparsity of offline cost leads to a pretrained cost Q-function that predicts low costs for IND state-actions, further limiting exploration during finetuning.
+As a result, offline policies tend to act overly conservatively, exploring only low-cost regions during online finetuning. { This limitation actually arises from the joint effect of (i) sparse offline costs—leading the pretrained cost critic $Q_c$ to assign \emph{low} costs to IND actions—and (ii) offline pessimism that assigns \emph{high} costs to OOD actions through conservative extrapolation.
+Under a Lagrangian update, the policy thus prefers to stay within the low-cost IND region and avoids OOD regions that the critic deems high-cost, even when those regions contain high rewards.
+However, effective online learning requires identifying state–action pairs with both high rewards and low costs, which necessitates exploring areas with potentially higher costs.
+This objective mismatch is even more pronounced in O2O safe RL due to the additional cost Q-function.}